dmart28/ressor/README.md

 ## Project Status & Contributing

-Ressor currently at its very early stage, so the feature set can be poor and some bugs occur.
+Ressor is currently at its early stages, so the feature set can be not complete and some bugs occur.

-I will be extremely glad to receive any feedback from the community, in any form: PR, issues, freature requests, etc. You can always contact be directly by an e-mail: me@tema.im
+Feel free to participate in Ressor development in any form via contributions, issues, feature requests, etc.

 ## Quick Example